-Join us for the next Symposium, starting September 27.
+Join us for the next Symposium August 17-19th.
 From the workplace to our homes, discussions about diversity and inclusion are necessary to become aware of our biases and promote action and change.
-Throughout this Symposium, you will examine and dissect key diversity and inclusion topics such as unconscious bias, psychological safety, belonging, inclusive leadership, cross-cultural conversations, and the nuance of equity.
+Throughout this Symposium, you will examine and dissect key diversity and inclusion topics like psychological safety, belonging, and equity.
 By participating in dynamic and relevant dialogues, you will discover a variety of perspectives and create genuine connections with participants from diverse industries and backgrounds.

 You may participate in as many sessions as you wish.
 Attending Symposium sessions is not required to successfully complete the certificate program.
 Once enrolled in your courses, you will receive information about upcoming events.
 Accessibility accommodations will be available upon request.